Ask a COVID-19 Question

 - The Maltese Ministry of Health announced confirmed cases of COVID-19 in Malta.
 Please see their website here for details.

-- American Citizen Services: As of March 27, 2020, U.S. Embassy Malta has suspended non-emergency U.S. citizen and visa services.
+- American Citizen Services: Beginning June 18, routine passport and consular report of birth abroad appointments resumed at Embassy Malta, all other non-emergency U.S. citizen services (this includes notary services) remain suspended until further notice.
 U.S. citizens in Malta who require assistance should email the Embassy at ConsularMalta@state.gov.
 If you need immediate assistance related to an emergency, such as death, hospitalizing, or if you have been a victim of serious crime, you can call the Embassy at +356 2561 4000.

-- As of May 22, restaurants, barbers, hairdressers, beauticians, hotels, outdoor pools, open-air cinemas, and certain health services (including diabetic clinics, cardio clinics, well-bring clinics, and mental health services) may resume business, provided they adhere to specific COVID-19 prevention measures as detailed by the Maltese Health Authorities.
-Customers and clients are required to have their temperature checked before entering the service venue, wear a facemask within the premises, and keep two meters from others.
+- Customers and clients of indoor businesses are required to have their temperature checked before entering the service venue, wear a face-mask within the premises, and keep two meters from others.
 Establishments may only permit entry to one person per every 10 square meters of venue space.
-Vulnerable persons must continue to exercise caution and leave their home only for essential needs (see above).
+Vulnerable persons must continue to exercise caution and leave their home only for essential needs.

 Entry and Exit Requirements: